BAPopov/companies-charts/README.md

 # Setup and run the application

 * Install Dependencies
-The default package manager for the project is yarn if you prefer NPM, remove the yarn.lock file first
+The default package manager for the project is yarn if you prefer NPM, remove the .lock file first
     ```bash
     yarn or npm i
     ```
 * Copy `.env.example` into `.env` and alter the secrets there are SUGGESTED secrets inside of the example env file
     ```bash
     cp .env.example .env

+## Technologies

+The project is Create-React-App Typescript Redux template.
+All the request and state is handled with ReduxToolkit as well as RTK Query which provides request caching out of the box which could be beneficial for this use case.

+The UI component library of choice was Mantine since it is lightweight and easy to integrate right out of the box.

+The charts are handled by Highcharts React wrapper which is one of the biggest and maybe most complicated chart libraries and I would consider it an overkill for this project
+but since I'm very familiar with it I decided it to use it.

 ## Available Scripts